 I am a big believer in personal growth through coaching, whether for general enrichment or to solve a specific problem that I am experiencing.
 I hire coaches and experts in all walks of life when I perceive a gap in my perception, understanding or health.
 I also engage the very best when I need guidance on mastering a given topic or task.

 Recently, I ran across a challenge in communicating my value proposition to a client with a specific need.
 I was quickly connected to a world-renowned sales coach, John Livesay, who specializes in selling through better storytelling.
 John helped me craft my response to the client through a very intentional, authentic and relevant story that was personal to me and relational to the client.
 The advice John gave me was right on point and the best value for money in a long time.
-While he did not require compensation for his time out of appreciation for the mutual friend who introduced us, I insisted that he accept more than $100 in gratitude.
+While he did not require compensation for his time out of appreciation for the mutual friend who introduced us, I insisted that he payment in gratitude.

 I am constantly assessing opportunities for personal growth and improvement, and I am very intentional and purposeful about building on strengths and filling gaps to be both a better person and a better lawyer.